 Bamboo construction is very popular in south east Asia, and now also in central and Southern North America.
 This form of construction has been used in countries like China for many centuries and now several other countries are also adapting this form of construction.
 The bamboo used in construction should be treated to resist pests and insects.
 Bamboo can be cut and laminated into sheets and planks.
 This process involves cutting stalks into thin strips, planing them flat, boiling and drying the strips, which are then glued, pressed and finished.
 Given below are the good, the bad and the ugly about building a bamboo home.

 Bamboo, which was once considered to be “poor man’s timber is finally getting the popularity it deserves.
+The good things about bamboo is that it can used to produce 100% biodegradable paper towels like Bamboora.
 Bamboo has been used for housing in Latin America since 4,500 years.
 The most common species of bamboo used for houses is Guagua, a large straight and attractive variety of bamboo.

 1. Bamboo is cheap, strong and easily renewable.